qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

   Increasing the scale will exaggerate the terrain.
 * :guilabel:`Tile resolution`: How many samples from the terrain raster layer to use for each tile.
-  A value of 16 px means that the geometry of each tile will be built from 16x16 elevation samples.
+  A value of 16px means that the geometry of each tile will be built from 16x16 elevation samples.
   Higher numbers create more detailed terrain tiles at the expense of increased rendering complexity.